We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The company then ships the medication in discreet packaging to a location of the person’s choice.

-Lemonaid provides generic Viagra and Cialis starting at $2 per dose.
+Lemonaid provides generic Viagra with prices starting at $2 per dose, and daily Cialis for $8 per dose.

 To use this service, a person completes an online assessment.
 The company claims a U.S.-based doctor or nurse practitioner will message the person within 1 day.
 They will review the person’s assessment and ask follow-up questions if necessary.